niravmsoni/aspnet-core-refactoring-dependency-injection/README.md

 					- Infrastructure

 	- This will be especially beneficial if we have or foresee more than 1 entrypoints against an application

+	- To further better this code, we could break down dependencies into their respective project types by writing extension methods on IServiceCollection
+		- See ProductImporter.Logic project - DIRegistrations class
+		- Same implemented for other projects